apache/spark/CONTRIBUTING.rst

 -   When merging PRs, wherever possible try to use **Squash and Merge** instead of **Rebase and Merge**.

--   Make sure every pull request has an associated `JIRA <https://issues.apache.org/jira/browse/AIRFLOW/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel>`__ ticket.
+-   Make sure every pull request introducing code changes has an associated `JIRA <https://issues.apache.org/jira/browse/AIRFLOW/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel>`__ ticket.
 The JIRA link should also be added to the PR description.
+In case of documentation only changes the JIRA ticket is not necessary.

--   Preface your commit's subject & PR title with **[AIRFLOW-XXX] COMMIT_MSG** where *XXX* is the JIRA number.
+-   Preface your commit's subject & PR title with **[AIRFLOW-NNNN] COMMIT_MSG** where *NNNN* is the JIRA number.
 For example: [AIRFLOW-5574] Fix Google Analytics script loading.
+In case of documentation only changes you should put "[AIRFLOW-XXXX]" instead.
     We compose Airflow release notes from all commit titles in a release.
 By placing the JIRA number in the commit title and hence in the release notes, we let Airflow users look into JIRA and GitHub PRs for more details about a particular change.